14 Data transformation

 #> # ℹ 334 more rows

-The result keeps only those three columns; the rest are gone.
+The rest are gone.

 Drop columns by prefixing with -: